entitiesofentities/moore-app/README.md

 ### Internationalization

-If the app is only going to offer English, the language selector should be taken out from the menu.
-If, however, more languages want to be added, you need to add a json file for each language in `resources/i18n/app`.
+If the app is only going to be offered in English, the language selector should be taken out from the menu.
+If, however, more languages are to be added, we need to have a JSON file for each language in `resources/i18n/app`.
 The element to use in the HTML files to display its contents in different languages is [`pb-i18n`](https://unpkg.com/@teipublisher/pb-components@2.23.2/dist/api.html#pb-i18n.0)